 When: Daily, year-round

-Opened in 2013 on the banks of the Columbia River in downtown Wenatchee, the airy and light-filled Pybus Public Market is home to an array of vendors carrying everything from artisan cheeses to local wines, plus some terrific restaurants.
-Fire serves up cured meats and wood-fired pizzas, and its sister establishment Ice is a go-to for luscious gelato.
+Along the banks of the Columbia River in downtown Wenatchee, the airy Pybus Public Market is home to an array of vendors carrying everything from artisan cheeses to local wines, plus terrific restaurants.
 On the brick plaza outside the building, the Wenatchee Valley Farmers Market (Saturdays, May–December) showcases the region’s local agricultural specialties, such as Rainier cherries, peaches, and sweet corn.

 San Juan Island Farmers Market

-Steps from the ferry dock in enchanting Friday Harbor’s historic Brickworks building, the cheerful San Juan Island Farmers Market offers the chance to browse many of the goods for which this archipelago in the Salish Sea is known.
-Think stunning hand-crafted jewelry, textiles, ceramics, and paintings by the island’s many talented artists, plus humanely raised and locally pastured beef and tinned salmon and tuna from area fisheries.
+Steps from the ferry dock in Friday Harbor’s historic Brickworks building, the San Juan Island Farmers Market offers the chance to browse local produce and artisan items.
+Discover hand-crafted jewelry, textiles, ceramics, and paintings by the island’s many artists, plus local beef and tinned salmon from area fisheries.

 About the Author